overwolf/overwolf.github.io/docs/api/overwolf-extension.current.md

 sidebar_label: overwolf.extension.current
 ---

-A set of functions providing more information and utilities regarding the current extension.
+A set of functions providing more information and utilities for the current extension.

 ## Methods Reference